nickerso/cellml-spec-sphinx-test/source/map-variables-element.rst

 The map\_variables element information item
 ===========================================

-map\_variables element information items (referred to in this specification as map\_variables elements) are element information items in the CellML 1.1 namespace with local name equal to map\_variables, and which appear as a child of a connection element.
+Map\_variables element information items (referred to in this specification as map\_variables elements) are element information items in the CellML 1.1 namespace with local name equal to map\_variables, and which appear as a child of a connection element.